PoliticalGraveyard.com

 Vela, Manuel M. — of Harlingen, Cameron County, Tex.
 Democrat.
 Alternate delegate to Democratic National Convention from Texas, 1996.
 Still living as of 1996.

 Velarde, Anthony — of Walsenburg, Huerfano County, Colo.
 Democrat.
 Delegate to Democratic National Convention from Colorado, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

-VELASCO: See also Krisna Crawford-Velasco
+VELASCO: See also Aurelius Maitland Adams — Krisna Crawford-Velasco

 Velasco, Oscar A. — of Carson, Los Angeles County, Calif.
 Republican.
 Accountant; candidate for U.S. Representative from California 37th District, 2002; candidate for mayor of Carson, Calif., 2004.
 Still living as of 2004.

-VELASQUEZ (Soundex V422) — See also ASQUE, BASQUE, FRASQUERI, GASQUE, KARKAVELAS, PASQUERILLA, PASQUET, VALESQUEZ, VASQUEZ, VELASCO, VELAZQUEZ.
+VELASQUEZ (Soundex V422) — See also ASQUE, BASQUE, BOSQUEZ, FRASQUERI, GASQUE, KARKAVELAS, PASQUERILLA, PASQUET, VALESQUEZ, VASQUEZ, VELASCO, VELAZQUEZ.

 Velasquez, Arthur — of Palos Hills, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 2008.
 Still living as of 2008.